Avalon Hotel: History

 The site of the hotel at the east end of the Idogheten neighbourhood was built with a four-story stone building in 1879.
 It features small business locals at ground level and apartments in the above floors.
 The building was damaged by fire in 1966.
-Afterward the building was demolished and replaced by a simple one-story barrack with a shoe shop and a saluhall.
+Afterward, the building was demolished and replaced by a simple one-story barrack with a shoe shop and a saluhall.
 The property was acquired by Bygg Göta Göteborg AB in 1978, followed by ongoing discussions regarding constructing a new building since the mid-1980s.

-Work with a detail plan started in the autumn of 2001 and was finished when the plan was accepted in 2005.
-The plan specified the form of the new building and that it should, in a harmonic way, fit in the environment but at the same time be representative for its time.
+Work with a detailed plan started in the autumn of 2001 and was finished when the plan was accepted in 2005.
+The plan specified the form of the new building and that it should, in a harmonic way, fit in the environment, but at the same time be representative for its time.
 The construction permit for the building was approved on 10 January 2006.